British PM Johnson says prepared to take Brexit talks down to last minute

 “They want this thing done, they want it over.”

-Asked about talks with the EU, Johnson said he was marginally more optimistic about the chances of a deal but that the bloc would have to accept a “backstopectomy” - the removal of the Irish border insurance policy known as the Irish backstop which has proven the most contentious negotiating issue.
+Asked about talks with the EU, Johnson said he was “marginally more optimistic” about the chances of a deal but that the bloc would have to accept a “backstopectomy” - the removal of the Irish border insurance policy known as the Irish backstop which has proven the most contentious negotiating issue.

+The chances of a deal “all depend exclusively on the willingness of our friends and partners to compromise on that crucial point and to get rid of the backstop and the current withdrawal agreement,” Johnson said.

 U.S. President Donald Trump said at the summit that Johnson would be a “great” prime minister who could succeed where May had failed but that it would not be easy.